History of the North Shore Striders:

 - Citizen participation in running events

-- Youth participation and programming (ages 18 & under)
+- Youth participation and programming (under 18 years old)

 - Membership social functions and events

-- Development of cross-country and road running in the upper Midwest
+- Development of cross-country, road, and trail running in the upper Midwest

 - Fundraising for club development